Why does it feel like I still have so far to go?

 Be persistent!
 Keep working on your accent

 You’re probably tired of hearing feel-good philosophies like, “You can do anything if you set your mind to it.”
-In reality, it can be disheartening when you set out to improve your communication skills and you don’t see results right away.
-But even with big goals like changing your accent, if you stick to it you will see results!
+In reality, it can be disheartening when you set out to improve your communication skills, and you don’t see results right away.
+But even with big goals like changing your accent, you will see results if you stick to it!
 So, what’s the trick to keep moving forward with your accent goals and not give up?

 Have perspective!
 Focus on your progress.